MattMcMurray/WpgTransitBot/README.md

 ####Requirements
 - You will need to have [Tweepy](https://github.com/tweepy/tweepy) installed (`pip install tweepy`)
-- I also used colorama for cross-platform coloured output, but this should come packaged with Python if I'm not mistaken

 ####Authentication
 To set up Twitter's/Tweepy's authentication, create a Python file (Secrets.py) in the source directory with the following: